vernemq/vmq-docs/configuration/db-auth.md

 ## Authentication and authorization using a database

-{% hint style="info" %}
-This functionality is still in BETA and some things may change if required.
-{% endhint %}

 VerneMQ supports authentication and authorization using a number of popular databases and the below sections describe how to configure the different databases.

 The database drivers are handled using the `vmq_diversity` plugin and it therefore needs to be enabled: